 Arb betting compiles extracted data from competing sportsbook sites, scraping odds to manipulate them to an advantage and set up a win-win bet.
 During many of our conversations at ICE, it was clear that there were deep-rooted frustrations regarding the yet to be criminalized practice.

 Attackers can use scrapers, switching between various IP addresses to hide their activity, enabling bots can make hundreds of requests per second in their quest for information while maxing out website capacity.
-This strain on infrastructure creates an additional to the average £12m lost through the practice itself, as many companies are forced to shell out for added maintenance and resources.
+This strain on infrastructure creates an addition to the average £12m lost through the practice itself, as many companies are forced to shell out for added maintenance and resources.
 And we haven’t even touched on the reputational damage caused when legitimate customers are forced to head elsewhere as a result of repeated downtime.

 Arb betting is just one of many bot threats to the gaming and gambling industry that highlights the need for comprehensive bot detection and mitigation technology, to supplement traditional WAF and CDN offerings.